b3-exmo/b3-exmo.github.io/docs/Culture/True.md

 1. Make your contribution as informative as is required
 2. Do not make your contribution more informative than is required

 A fellow named Tom Scott has a Youtube channel where he [presents this in an approachable way](https://youtu.be/IJEaMtNN_dM?si=xqRLRGm3UY_cEgd5&t=87), with the example that we don't need to specify that tomatoes are vegan.
-Giving too much information (these tomatoes are vegan; they do not contain meat nor dairy) is a breach of this maxim of quantity, and so it feels strange and out of place in conversation.
+Giving too much information (these tomatoes do not contain meat nor dairy) is a breach of this maxim of quantity, and so it feels strange and out of place in conversation.
 Another example is [asbestos-free cereal](https://xkcd.com/641/).
 You sure hope it has no asbestos, and now you wonder why the manufacturer felt the need to clarify that.
 The qualification brings more questions than answers; is this an improvement over past shipments that *did* have asbestos?

 &nbsp;

 ### Why testify?
-The only reason one would testify "knowing that the church is true" is in opposition to the idea that it could be wrong, and wrongness would impact its utility or value.
+The only reason one would testify "knowing that the church is true" is to negate the idea that it could be wrong, and wrongness would impact its utility or value.
 It's like saying "there are not lies here."
 "This is not an attempt to deceive you."
+Okay...?
+I didn't consider that until I was assured otherwise.

 The implication of verbalizing that "I know [this church] is true" inherently suggests that there are reasons to believe it is not, and you want to remind someone that those reasons are illegitimate.
 It makes me wonder more about what the disagreement points *are*.
 As part of the testimony I'm (hypothetically) hearing, I have one side of the argument, but I've also been indirectly advised of the other side.
 In a way, such a testimony asserts that "it is true, despite the things you or I have heard to say that it is not true."

 Per the above outlined maxim of quantity, I am left wondering why did you feel the need to tell me that?
 Why would Nephi feel the need to tell us that "[the record which [he makes] is true](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/1?lang=eng)"?
 Is he trying to get that idea in edgewise before someone else pops up and says he's lying?
 Has he been accused of being untruthful in the past?
+Or, a more cynical explanation is that this statement is in some way a reaction to Lucy Harris' possession of 116 pages of Lehi's manuscript?

 This is a childish illustration, but I could tell you that Baskin Robbins ice cream is true.
-You might ask what in the hell that means, and I could defend my claim by saying that Häagen-Dazs is [the whore of all the earth](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/14?lang=eng&id=p10#p10), and they're [trying to convince you](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/8?lang=eng&id=p26-p27#p26) that Baskin Robbins is led by [[Satan]], and also promise that I am not trying to deceive you.
+You might ask what in the hell that means, and I could defend my claim by saying that Häagen-Dazs is [the whore of all the earth](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/14?lang=eng&id=p10#p10), and they're [trying to convince you](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/8?lang=eng&id=p26-p27#p26) that Baskin Robbins is led by [[Satan]], and also I promise that I am not trying to deceive you.

 It's fucking ice cream.
 Relax.